Dental Bridges

 Aesthetics, consider how natural the bridge will look and how well it matches the color and shape of your natural teeth.

-Which materials used for Dental Bridge?
+Which materials used for?

 Metal-Ceramic Bridges, these bridges combine the visual appeal of ceramics with the strength of metal.
 Built with a ceramic covering over a metal frame for durability and a natural look.
 Regarded as a safe, dependable choice with a fair price-to-quality ratio.

-Plastic Bridges, dental bridges made of plastic are affordable, lightweight and hypoallergenic.
+Plastic Bridges, made of plastic are affordable, lightweight and hypoallergenic.
 Because of their fast repairing times and poor durability, they are frequently utilized as temporary fixes.
 Although they provide a temporary solution for dental defects, they are not recommended for long-term use.

 Zirconium Bridges, made of ceramic prosthetic teeth set atop a zirconium dioxide framework.
 Renowned for being strong, lightweight and putting little strain on the teeth that support them.
 Provide exceptional aesthetics, mimicking the appearance of natural teeth and are biocompatible and hypoallergenic.
 Due to their strength and ability to support heavier weights, zirconium bridges are a popular option among patients.

-Which procedures are included in the operation of a dental bridge?
+Which procedures are included in the operation?

-Preparation, your dentist will first prepare the abutment teeth if you choose to move forward with a dental bridge.
+Preparation, your dentist will first prepare the abutment teeth if you choose to move forward with them.
 These teeth are next to the space where the bridge is going to be positioned.
 To make room for the crowns that will secure the bridge, they are altered. imprints, A dental lab receives the imprints your dentist takes of your teeth.
 You use these impressions as a guide to create your unique bridge.

 Temporary Bridge, your dentist may install a temporary bridge to cover the exposed teeth and gums while you wait for your permanent bridge to be made.